terrapower/armi/README.rst

 On the other hand, we have attempted to keep the framework general where possible, and many modules are broadly applicable to many reactors.
 We have run parts of ARMI on various SFRs (TWRs, FFTF, Joyo, Phenix), some fast critical assemblies (such as ZPPRs and BFS), molten salt reactors, and some thermal systems.
-Full support for the basic needs of thermal reactors (like a good spatial description of pin maps) is under development.
+Support for the basic needs of thermal reactors (like a good spatial description of pin maps) exists but has not been subject to as much use.

 ARMI was developed within a rapidly changing R&D environment.
 It evolved accordingly, and naturally carries some legacy.
 We continuously attempt to identify and update